joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6672119/2025/09/28/snoop-dogg-nbc-2026-olympics/

 **Bad Bunny Will Headline Super Bowl Halftime Show**\
-`The Latin superstar known for hits including “MIA,” “I Like It” and “Me Porto Benito” will perform in February in Santa Clara, Calif.`\
+`The Latin superstar known for hits including “MIA,” “I Like It” and “Me Porto Bonito” will perform in February in Santa Clara, Calif.`\
 https://nytimes.com/2025/09/28/arts/music/bad-bunny-super-bowl-halftime.html

 **Eagles offense has been great and putrid in recent wins — which one is real?**\